5 January 2022

 In May 2020, Eurofound launched COVID-19 EU PolicyWatch, a new database collating and mapping the national-level policy responses during the pandemic introduced across Europe.
 Some of these measures have a gender dimension.

 Employment and gender

-The European Jobs Monitor (EJM) analyses occupational segregation by gender and wage inequalities.
-This monitoring includes employment shifts by gender and by job-wage quintile, as well as labour market segmentation by gender.
+The European Jobs Monitor (EJM) tracks structural change in European labour markets in terms of occupation and sector, giving a qualitative assessment of these shifts using various proxies of job quality.
+This monitoring includes analysis of patterns of employment change by gender and by job-wage quintile, as well as labour market segregation.

 Wages and gender

 Eurofound research covers a range of topics linking wages and gender, such as variable pay, performance-related pay, low pay and the gender pay gap.
 Survey research looks at earnings as one of seven indicators of job quality for men and women at work.
 On minimum wages, an annual review monitors the level of minimum wages across Europe, also measuring coverage rates of workers by gender in 2019 and the link with the gender pay gap.
 Furthermore, the EJM analyses the extent to which different jobs, occupations and sectors contribute to the gender pay gap.
 This will be useful for the interpretation of the Commission’s social scoreboard’s indicator on the gender pay gap and for the implementation of the gender-equality principle of the European Pillar of Social Rights.

 Eurofound reviewed the first experiences of countries with gender pay transparency measures in 2018.
 At the Commission’s request, Eurofound has initiated an ad hoc study on measures to promote gender pay transparency in companies, looking at how much they cost and whether companies can see any opportunities.
 This will feed into the Commission’s impact assessment.

 Working conditions and gender